 By Lisa Smith

-I am a historian of early modern science and medicine and Lecturer in Digital History at the University of Saskatchewan and have been working on the correspondence of Sir Hans Sloane, an eighteenth-century physician, botanist and collector, since 1997.
+I am a historian of early modern science and medicine and Lecturer in Digital History at the University of Essex.
+Since 1997, I have been working on the correspondence of Sir Hans Sloane, an eighteenth-century physician, botanist and collector.
 As a PhD student I used the letters, which are held at the British Library, to find patients’ experiences.
 But over time, I’ve become fascinated by the problems of finding Sloane’s own voice — few letters in the collection were written by Sloane!
 This blog will highlight the stories of patients, natural philosophers, collectors — and, of course, Sloane — that are found in the letters.
 Sometimes, guest bloggers will also contribute.

 Questions?
 Work on a Sloane-related project?
 Contact me at lisa.smith [at] usask.ca.